tldr-pages/tldr/pages/common/volta.md

 # volta

-> A JavaScript Tool Manager that installs Node.js runtimes, Npm and Yarn package managers, or any binaries from Npm.
+> A JavaScript Tool Manager that installs Node.js runtimes, npm and Yarn package managers, or any binaries from npm.
 > More information: <https://volta.sh>.

 - List all installed tools: